TigreDoMexico/study-refit/README.md

-# study-refit
+# API with Refit

-## Conteúdo
+## Content
-Exemplo de estudo do Refit utilizando a API PokeAPI
+Here we have an example of API using Refit as HttpClient, to connect an External API (ie: pokeApi) to the solution